acallejasp/fdsw-github/site/content/docs/5.3/components/navs-tabs.md

 In line with the ARIA Authoring Practices pattern, only the currently active tab receives keyboard focus.
 When the JavaScript plugin is initialized, it will set `tabindex="-1"` on all inactive tab controls.
 Once the currently active tab has focus, the cursor keys activate the previous/next tab.
 The <kbd>Home</kbd> and <kbd>End</kbd> keys activate the first and last tabs, respectively.
 The plugin will change the [roving `tabindex`](https://www.w3.org/WAI/ARIA/apg/practices/keyboard-interface/) accordingly.
 However, note that the JavaScript plugin does not distinguish between horizontal and vertical tab lists when it comes to cursor key interactions: regardless of the tab list's orientation, both the up *and* left cursor go to the previous tab, and down *and* right cursor go to the next tab.

 {{< callout warning >}}
 In general, to facilitate keyboard navigation, it's recommended to make the tab panels themselves focusable as well, unless the first element containing meaningful content inside the tab panel is already focusable.
-The JavaScript plugin does not try to handle this aspect—where appropriate, you'll need to explicitly make your tab panels focusable by adding `tabindex="0"` in your markup.
+The JavaScript plugin does not try to handle this aspect—where appropriate, you'll need to experiencialicitly make your tab panels focusable by adding `tabindex="0"` in your markup.
 {{< /callout >}}

 {{< callout danger >}}